Homeowners' Association Super Liens

 What Happens to My Mortgages if the HOA Forecloses its Lien?

-The answer depends on the mortgages' priority.
+The answer depends on priority.

 What's the Difference Between Homeowners' Association (HOA) Bylaws and CC&Rs?